hsfl/cosmos-docs/pages/tutorials/install/ubuntu-install.md

 Now you can copy the contents of the `/home/YOUR_USERNAME/cosmos/source/core/build-core-Desktop-Debug/bin` folder to the `/home/YOUR_USERNAME/cosmos/bin` folder.
 There will be a bunch of files already in the destination folder, but you can remove the old ones (those are from the master branch).

 ### Testing COSMOS
-Navigate to the “Projects” tab on the left menu.
+1. Navigate to the “Projects” tab on the left menu.
-Under “Build & Run” on the left menu, click the “Run” under the same kit you built with.
+2. Under “Build & Run” on the left menu, click the “Run” under the same kit you built with.
-Under the Run category, select agent_001 under the run configuration.
-Then, to run it, press Ctrl + R.
+3. Under the Run category, select agent_001 under the run configuration.
+To run it, press Ctrl + R.
-Now select agent_002 under the run configuration.
+4. Now select agent_002 under the run configuration.
 Again, press Ctrl + R to run it.

+The agents should now be talking to each other.
+This illustrates the interconnectivity aspect of COSMOS and its ability to piece together heterogeneous systems.

 ## Build COSMOS Core on the Command Line
 ### Build COSMOS Core